thechrisandrew/binus-se-web/README.md

 ## Description

-This is a template repository for creating a simple web frontend with Cloudflare Pages & Tailwind.
+This is a web based frontend application for a Software Engineering Project at Binus University.

 ## Cloudflare Pages Settings